✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 Employees are also required to make contributions towards their pension plan, which the government then tops up in the form of tax relief.

-Employers will check which category an employee falls into and decide whether they qualify for automatic enrolment into a workplace pension scheme.
+Employers must check which category an employee falls into and decide whether they qualify for automatic enrolment into a workplace pension scheme.

 How is the eligibility determined?